Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Self-bumping

 \section{Self-bumping}

 In this section, we shall prove Theorem \ref{bumping theorem} and Corollary \ref{no self-bumping}.
 For that, we shall show that for $\{qf(m_i,n_i)\}$ as in the statement of Theorem \ref{bumping theorem}, there is a continuous deformation to a strong convergent sequence whose algebraic limit is a quasi-conformal deformation of $\Gamma$.
 This will be done by using a model manifold of $qf(m_i,n_i)$ with a special property, which we shall construct in Lemma \ref{modified models}.
+This model does not come from a hierarchy of tight geodesics $h_i$ as before, but its geometric limit can be better understood.
 Let us state the existence of a deformation as a proposition.